teach-afp/www/input/lecture2.md

 ## Discussion

-* Adding colored shapes
+* Adding colored shapes:
-  - Discuss what you need to do
+  - Discuss what you need to do!
-* Bad shallow implementations
+* Bad shallow implementations:
-  - Looking at the render run function, we might decide to go for
+  - Looking at the render run function, we might decide to go for:
     ```haskell
     newtype Shape = Shape (Window -> String)
     ```
-  - Discuss the problem with this implementation
+  - Discuss the problem with this implementation.
 * Other questions/comments?

 ## Signal: Another EDSL